National and International

 Hands-on service summer porgram in Portland, Oregon:

 Come join the Tivnu Summer Program and spend two weeks in Portland, Oregon, one of America’s most vibrant and visionary cities—on the cutting edge of anti-poverty work, green building, urban agriculture, and environmental stewardship.
 Dive right into this exciting mix and get hands-on, up-close experience working with grassroots social justice organizations.
 Explore Portland and its quirky and creative culture (with food carts and coffee shops galore!), as well as its surrounding natural beauty of waterfalls, mountains, and rivers.
-Learn more about this amazing experience for high schoolers and apply today.
 For more information about the program or opportunities for financial aid, email email@example.com or call 503-232-1864.

 Jewish social justice gap year in Portland, Oregon:

 Tivnu Gap Year participants discover the Pacific Northwest, connect Jewish life and social justice through individualized internships, and live together in beautiful Portland, Oregon.
 Develop confidence, purpose, and skills farming, teaching, building, and advocating.
 Build a caring home, a compassionate city, a country in which all are included.
-Apply by March 1 for a $2K discount.
-Learn more – check out this video, read this blog written by a participant, or this one by a parent.
 Tivnu: tools to build a better world.
 For more info, email firstname.lastname@example.org. or call 503-232-1864.

-If you wold like us to list your organization please contact Program Coordinator, Maya Osterman at email@example.com.
+If you would like us to list your organization please contact Program Director, Shayna Hamburg at email@example.com